sheldonhull/sheldonhull.hugo/content/notes/development/tooling/precommit.md

 #### Pre-Push Checks

-Most of these Mage oriented tasks from my magetools repo.
+Most of these Mage-oriented tasks are from my magetools repo.

-Note that while they filter based on the files being Go related, they run against the entire repo.
+Note that while they filter based on the files being Go-related, they run against the entire repo.

     pre-push:
       parallel: false